-After the many responses and comments from last week’s post “How to Survive When You Feel Like You are Crashing” I was reminded of how many of us are facing fears and stresses that often leave us feeling isolated.
+After the many responses and comments from last week’s post Surviving as an Entrepreneur I was reminded of how many of us are facing fears and stresses that often leave us feeling isolated.
 The encouragement to cast your cares is something we know in our head but struggle with in our heart.
-As you can read from the previous post, I was hitting my own bottom last week and that is always a scary feeling.
+As you can read from the previous post, I was hitting my own bottom and that is always a scary feeling.

-They are peaceful, as long as they are walking.
-The moment a camel is asked to sit down or stand up, he will put up the biggest, crankiest, most stubborn fight.
+Camels are peaceful, as long as they are walking.
+The moment a camel is asked to stop or sit down, he will put up the biggest, crankiest, most stubborn fight.

-The camel would rather keep walking with the heavy burden on his back than go through the effort of sitting.
+The camel would rather keep walking with the heavy burden on his back than go through the effort of stopping.

 “Me Ra, I keep picturing the etymology of the Bible verse, “Cast your cares on Him, for He cares for you.”
 The root word translation of the word “cast” in this verse is taken from the meaning of a camel who gets down on its knees and then rolls over to one side, rolling the burdens (baggage) from its back … Perhaps because you are in Egypt near camels or maybe because I sense you are burdened.”

 All of us are carrying burdens.

 In some sense, many of these burdens are the crosses we bear whether its financial stress, health, sickness, loss, strained relationships with loved ones, the list goes on and on.
 We want to cast our cares, have faith and firmly believe that every thing will work out — all our fears will be okay.
 But the casting is much harder than we’d like to admit.